-Note: The encoded Bind User DN (Idap.user.dn) and Bind User Password (Idap.user.password) values are not imported.
-You must enter these manually (see "Configuring LDAP Servers" on page 103).
+Note: The encoded Bind User DN (Idap.user.dn) and Bind User Password (1dap.user.password) values are not imported.
+You must enter these manually (see "Configuring LDAP Servers" on page 106).

 - 5. Correct any problems, and then click NEXT. - 6.
-Configure the attributes described in the table in step 4 in "Configuring LDAP Servers" on page 103. - 7.
+Configure the attributes described in the table in step 4 in "Configuring LDAP Servers" on page 106. - 7.
 To check the validity of the configuration, click VALIDATE CONNECTION. - 8.
 To check the validity of and save the configuration, click SAVE.

-"Registering LDAP Entities" on the next page
+"Registering LDAP Entities" below